valentingarnier/valentingarnier.github.io/index.md

 ### Analysis of the gloabal network of airports

 We now would like to see how the airports are connected amongst themselves.
 The 606 form a graph which is interesting to analyze.
 First we note that all airports form one connected component, this means that it is possible from any airport to reach any other airport in the world.
 It is sometimes needed to do layovers through other airports but it is always possible to reach any final destination from any starting airport.
 We do not have a scenario where some subset of airports are fully separated from the rest.
-We use different metrics to measure how well tight the airports are.
-We see that the average shortest path between two airports is 1.96.
+We use different metrics to measure how tightly interconnected the airports are.
+We first see that the average shortest path between two airports is 1.96.
 This means that going from any airport A to any airport B on the globe takes on average just below two trips.

-We are now interested to see what are the top 10 most used airports.
+We are now interested to see what are the top 10 most important airports.
 For this we will use two metrics.
 First we look at the most connected airports, i.e. the airports from which you can reach the most other airports:

  **<u>Top 10 countries flying the most trips per year</u>**